carotene/carotene-docs/quick_overview/serverapi.rst

 That is it.
 A POST request with a parameter ``message``.
 The content of ``message`` should be encoded in JSON.
 If it is not, Carotene will do try to encode it.
 Note that although in these examples we are just sending strings around, you could publish more complex structures.

-To subscribe, we need to change the configuration.
-We have to tell Carotene a list of the channels we want to subscribe to and where to POST the messages that are received.
+In order to subscribe, we need to change the configuration.
+We have to tell Carotene a list of the channels we want to subscribe to, and where to POST the messages that are received.
 Let's do it.

 .. code-block:: erlang